Baldev Singh Bali: Education

 Baldev Singh Bali did his B.A. from the University of Jammu and Kashmir and Prabhakar (Honours in Hindi) from the University of Punjab.
-He completed his Masters in music from Gandharva Mahavidyalaya Mandal in Pune, Maharashtra.
+He completed his master's degree in music from Gandharva Mahavidyalaya Mandal in Pune, Maharashtra.

 Career

 He joined the Institute of Music and Fine Arts Jammu as an instructor for vocal Indian classical music.
 In 1972 he was promoted as a Senior Instructor and later to the position of Principal in 1993.
-He retired in 1998 as ex-Dean of the College and Head of the Music Faculty at University of Jammu.
+He retired in 1998 as ex-Dean of the college and Head of the Music Faculty at University of Jammu.
 He has been an ex-member on Advisory Panel of All India Radio and an expert member on the interview Board of the Institute of Music and Fine Arts constituted by the Jammu and Kashmir Academy of Art, Culture and Languages.
 He also served on the panel of experts in the subject of education at Kurukshetra University where he was one of the panel advisor to Northern Command for recruitment of music faculty.

-In 1994, he was entrusted by Shree Mata Vaishno Devi Shrine Board to produce Music Cassette sung by Bharat Ratna Pt.
+In 1994, he was entrusted by the Shree Mata Vaishno Devi Shrine Board to produce a music cassette, which was sung by Bharat Ratna Pt.
 Bhimsen Joshi.
-The Music Cassette has been released by H.M.V.
+The music cassette was released by His Master's Voice.